The basic components of Telligent Community Server include:

 Each permission - such as Blog - Create Posts - grants a specific functionality in the community, for example creating blog posts.
 If the member's site role or group membership type doesn't have that permission, he or she can't perform that function.
 Permissions are not granted at the user level.

-Zimbra's social tools help members converse and engage, providing them the ability to create conversations and add people to discussions.
+Telligent's social tools help members converse and engage, providing them the ability to create conversations and add people to discussions.
 Members can also use social tools to indicate content liking and rating, and report abusive comments or replies.

 The social tools include: